Bhagavadgitausa

 We have not seen the end of this pursuit yet.
 The Brahman is too complex for the human mind to grasp.
 However, every step is in the right direction towards Truth, which reveals itself more with each step.
 Upanishads still lead in revealing “Truth”.
 Could it be possible that “Intelligent Designer” is another name for Brahman?

 A common question faced by Hindus is why Hindus worship so many gods and goddesses.
 I suppose they mean that one generic god should be good enough.
 A reasonable question.
 Yes, Hindus do have a generic God, namely Nirguna Brahman, a nameless, formless God or Entity without attributes, which do not connote a moral dimension.
-It means the human mind is so limited to fathom the depth, breadth, and form of a God that God is without attributes.
+It means the human mind is so limited to fathom the breadth, depth, and form of a God that God is without attributes.

 All Hindu Gods are names and forms of this Nirguna Brahman.
 Generics are as good as patents.
 However, who is listening?
 A car with four wheels, a roof, an engine, and a steering wheel takes you where you want to go.
 Why do people go shopping and test-driving different makes and models of cars?
 You like one car and not the other.
 Hindus call this liking “Ishta.”
 Hindus go shopping for their Ishta-devata, meaning a god of their liking.
 When it comes to gods, we can make a choice: true democratic values.
 It is all about choices.
 Particular Ishta Devata fits well with the psychological makeup of the votary.
 Joseph Campbell observes, "The Indians speak of one's "chosen" deity; one's own peculiar psychology is what determines the image that will speak to one most eloquently and carry one onto the higher planes."